Soft and Chewy Chocolate Cookies

 - 2 teaspoons vanilla extract

-- 2 cups (240 grams) all-purpose flour
+- 2 cups all-purpose flour (240 grams)

-- 2/3 cup (60 grams) _Hershey's_ cocoa powder
+- ⅔ cup unsweetened cocoa powder (60 grams)

 - 1 teaspoon baking soda

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- Preheat oven to 350 degrees F. Line a sheet pan with parchment paper.
+- Preheat oven to 350° F. Line a sheet pan with parchment paper.

 - In the bowl of a stand mixer fitted with a paddle attachment, beat the butter and sugar on medium high speed until light and creamy, about 4 minutes.
 Add the eggs one at a time, mixing after each.
 Add the vanilla.
 In a separate bowl, sift together the flour, cocoa powder, baking soda, and salt.
 Add to the mixer and mix until just combined.
-Add the chocolate chips, if using.

 - Bake until edges are crisp, about 9 minutes.
+Immediately sprinkle with coarse sugar or salt.
 Let cool on the pan for a few minutes, then transfer to a wire rack to cool completely.